markolbert/ProgrammingUtilities/docs/console-util.md

     }
 }
 ```
-The base class `PropertyUpdater<>` has a number of protected methods
+The static class `Prompters` has a number of methods
 (e.g., `GetEnum<>()` in the exampel) that simplify getting values.

 After defining your property updaters you create one or more